 Career and Transfer Opportunities

-This is primarily a transfer program and aims students toward a bachelor's degree in in the health education and community education fields.
+This is primarily a transfer program and aims students toward a bachelor's degree in the health education and community education fields.

 Students who start in the Health and Wellness Studies degree program and continue on to complete a four-year degree may pursue careers as an elementary health education specialist; high school health educator; junior high school health educator; prevention specialist in school district or community; district health education coordinator; public health educator; corporate wellness/prevention coordinator.